hcyzz1/CW2024/README.md

   - Add `LevelFactory` , which uses factory design pattern.
 In order to make instaces of levels.
 By using this design pattern, we can make the logic more clearly while creating instance about levels.
 - Change `LevelParent`
   - I rewrited method `checkIfGameOver` and added `winLevel` method, in orde to extract the same logic, avoiding child class override the same logic again and again.

+### Day4 (2024/11/15)

+- I mainly refactored the image handling logic.
+  - I found that many constants representing image positions and sizes were scattered across various files in the project, which made it difficult to understand the key logic.
+  - I decided to extract part of the logic.
+  - I created `ImageFactory` and `ImageUtil` files and rewrote `WinImage`, `GameOverImage`, and other related classes.